nunofachada/cf4ocl/docs/01_userguide.md

 }
 ~~~~~~~~~~~~~~~

-An error domain and error code are also available in the `GError` object.
+An error domain and error code are also available in the ::CCLErr object.
 The
 domain indicates the module or library in which the error was generated, while
 the code indicates the specific error that occurred.
 Three kinds of domain can
 be returned by error-reporting _cf4ocl_ functions, each of them associated with